 - Greeters should take our Volunteer Income Tax Intro (Class 1) (see Training Calendar)

 - Interpreters, data entry assistance, tech help, appointment takers and other specialty volunteers will take the Volunteer Standards of Conduct Test ONLY (Step 2.4 below).
 Specialty training will be provided on an individual basis.

 Step 2: Train

-- Attend Classroom Training– sign up using our Volunteer Training Class Calendar.
+- Attend Classroom Training– sign up using our Volunteer Training Calendar.
 Classes are held on Fridays and Saturdays.
 Classroom training is strongly recommended for first and second year volunteers.

-- Get your training and testing materials: Training materials are available in training class or can be downloaded online or picked up during business hours at the United Way, 2400 Reading Road, Cincinnati.
+- Get your training and testing materials: Training materials are available at our training classes, can be downloaded online or picked up during business hours at the United Way, 2400 Reading Road, Cincinnati.